 - Out-of-school time programs that prepare young people for postsecondary success

-- Strengthening divested neighborhoods on the south and west sides of Chicago through direct service grants to community organizations
+- Strengthening neighborhoods on the south and west sides of Chicago through direct service grants to community organizations

 - Addressing housing instability and homelessness